UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 However, it also makes it hard to tell where the lines of the median and the boxes are for many of the distributions.
-A better alternative could be to not scale the boxes and instead include a bar chart with the number of observations per genre together with the boxplot.
+A better alternative could be to not scale the boxes and instead, include a bar chart with the number of observations per genre together with the boxplot.

 ---